Tips for Mentees – Beware of the Awe factor

-Our Tips for Mentees series starts with a look at a hidden barrier which we call The Awe Factor.
-Most of us believe that the best mentoring is when the mentee takes responsibility for its success.
-The Awe Factor can prevent this.
+Our Tips for Mentees series starts with a look at a hidden barrier called The Awe Factor.
+The best mentoring is when the mentee takes responsibility for its success.
+However, the Awe Factor can prevent this.

 - Feel reluctant to take ownership and lead the meetings